 - When the onion get's soft, turn the heat to low medium.

-- Add tonkatsu first then add the beaten egg on top or around the tonkatsu.
-Cover with a lid and cook for 2 minutes.
+- Add tonkatsu first then add the 2/3 beaten egg on top or around the tonkatsu.
+Cook until the egg is cooked, then turn the heat off.
+Add the rest of the beaten egg, then quickly cover with a lid and leave it for 3 minutes.

 - In a deep bowl, add cooked rice first.
 Then add the tonkatsu on top!
 You can add green onion as a topping!